WWPPC/WWPPC-server/README.md

 Install [mkcert](https://github.com/FiloSottile/mkcert), then run `mkcert -install` followed by `mkcert localhost` as mentioned on the [mkcert documentation](https://github.com/FiloSottile/mkcert/blob/master/README.md).

-Then find the certificate and key and move them to `config/cert.pem` and `config/cert-key.pem` respectively.
-The `config` folder should now have `.env`, `config.json` (which is generated automatically by the server), `db-cert.pem`, `cert.pem`, and `cert-key.pem`.
+Then find the certificate and key and move them to `config/cert.crt` and `config/cert.key` respectively.
+The `config` folder should now have `.env`, `config.json` (which is generated automatically by the server), `db-cert.crt`, `cert.crt`, and `cert.key`.
 The server should support HTTPS on the next server restart, and the browser should automatically trust it.
 Try navigating to `https://localhost:8000/wakeup` *(note the s)* to test.

 Next, clone the `WWPPC-site-main` repo, **ensuring you clone all submodules**.
 Inside the repo, run `npm i` to install all dependencies, then `npm run dev`, which starts [vite](https://vitejs.dev/).
 Remember to start the server if you haven't already.
 Navigate to the port specified by `vite` and try clicking on the login screen.
 If the page successfully loads, you have connected to the server!